25+ LinkedIn Connection Message Templates That Get Accepted

 Which information to target for personalizing the connection notes?

-Look for mutual connections.
-Mentioning someone you both know creates instant trust.
+Mutual connections: Mentioning someone you both know creates instant trust and credibility.

-Don’t forget their education.
-Alumni connections often have higher acceptance rates.
+Education background: Alumni connections typically see higher acceptance rates.

 4 Essential elements of effective LinkedIn connection messages